TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Tinkers Gadgetry
     * Placeholder book for future documentation

-## In Next Alpha
-This section contains features that are coded, but not yet released in an alpha.

-### Alloy Tank

-* Like the melter, but for alloying
-* Made from scorched bricks
-* Can alloy, but not melt

-### Building

-* Obsidian panes
-    * Like glass panes, but with the obsidian texture
-    * Crafting component for the foundry and for reinforcements

-### Foundry

-* New nether smeltery variant
-* Made of scorched blocks, which are from nether materials
-* Does not alloy, but ores melted give byproducts
-* Requires the frame, but has increased fluid capacity
-* Fuel cost is lower per block, but structure requires more blocks.
-Tends to be smaller at large structures and larger at small ones

-### Tools

-* Scorched Stone
-    * New tier 2 composite tool material from the foundry building block
-    * Does bonus damage to mobs that are on fire
-* Overcast (Slimesteel)
-    * Gives a smaller overslime boost, but also gives a percentage boost
-* Overforced
-    * New reinforcement variant that provides a flat boost to the overslime cap
-* Reinforced
-    * Recipe switched to an incremental recipe requiring 24 reinforcements, but reinforcements are also made cheaper
-    * Works out to about 6 obsidian and 8 ingots of iron per level

 ## Next features

 This section discusses the next features being worked on, which will be added in later alphas (but not necessarily the next)